francesco-innocenti/francesco-innocenti.github.io/_posts/2024-10-09-Understanding-KANs.md

 ---

 Confused about the recent [KAN: Kolmogorov-Arnold Networks](https://arxiv.org/abs/2404.19756)?
-Me too, so I re-derived a minimal example where it is easy to see the difference between KANs and multi-layer perceptrons (MLPs).
+Me too, so I re-derived a minimal example where it is easy to see the difference between KANs and standard multi-layer perceptrons (MLPs).

-## KAN architecture made easy
+## The KAN architecture made easy

 A single neuron is all we need to start with.
 Recall that a neuron in an MLP simply performs a weighted sum of its inputs and then applies some activation function $$\phi$$ (e.g. ReLU)